Albert0i/MoreOnQueryingChinese/README.md

 The protagonist here in lua script is [ZINTER](https://redis.io/docs/latest/commands/zinter/) which is used to calculate sentences containing tokens to be searched for.
 It virtually does a index search in RDBMS terminology behind the scenes, then a subsequent scan is done to get rid of false-positive.

-For sake of simplicity, this script returns everything in a `HASH` with `HGETALL`, and thus further use of `filterProperties` is required to wipe off unnecessary things.
+For sake of simplicity, this script returns everything in a `HASH` with `HGETALL`, and thus further use of `filterProperties` is required to remove unnecessary fields.

 For the best performance, [ZINTER](https://redis.io/docs/latest/commands/zinter/) should be started from the lowest to highest cardinality.